damrek/Movies-App/README.md

 - Using MVVM (Model-View-ViewModel) Architecture
 - Using Room Persistence for local database (favorite movies list)
+- Using HILT for Dependency Injection (VM, WebService and Preferences)
 - Using Retrofit to request api network
 - Using Moshi to parse JSON into objects
 - Using Glide for loading image from url